r-spatial/rgee/README.md

 `rgee` is a binding package for calling [Google Earth Engine API](https://developers.google.com/earth-engine/) from within R.
 Additionally, several functions have been implemented to make simple the connection with the R spatial ecosystem.
-The `rgee` is a package inspired by the [tensorflow R package structure](https://github.com/rstudio/tensorflow/).
+The `rgee` is a package inspired by the [TensorFlow R package structure](https://github.com/rstudio/tensorflow/).

 ## What is Google Earth Engine?

-[Google Earth Engine](https://earthengine.google.com/) is a cloud-based platform that allows users to have a easy access to a petabyte-scale archive of remote sensing data and run geospatial analysis on Google’s infrastructure.
+[Google Earth Engine](https://earthengine.google.com/) is a cloud-based platform that allows users to have an easy access to a petabyte-scale archive of remote sensing data and run geospatial analysis on Google’s infrastructure.
 Currently, Google offers support only for Python and JavaScript. `rgee` will fill the gap starting to provide support to R\!.
 Below you will find the comparison between the syntax of `rgee` and the two Google-supported client libraries.

 **Earth Engine Javascript API**: